At least 12 dead in New York City apartment fire

 "When I got here, she was crying," Gonzalez said.

-De Blasio, at Thursday's press conference, advised to "Hold your families close and keep these families here in the Bronx in your prayers."
+De Blasio, at Thursday's news conference, advised to "Hold your families close and keep these families here in the Bronx in your prayers."

 One of the deadliest fires in recent memory happened elsewhere in the Bronx in 2007.
 Nine children and one adult died in a blaze sparked by a space heater.